dadi/publish/docs/containers/DocumentEdit.md

 - type: `string`

-### `onBuildSectionUrl`
+### `onBuildBaseUrl`

-A callback to be used to build the URLs for the various sections.
-It must return an array of URL parts, to be prepended to the section slug.
+A callback to be used to obtain the base URL for the given page, as determined by the view.

 - type: `func`